 Motorcyclists, bicyclists, and others stuck at a red light are expected to yield to other vehicles crossing through an intersection with a green light.
 If you don’t yield to vehicles that have the right of way to pass through the intersection and wind up in an accident, the Dead Red law may not protect you from being held responsible for the crash.

-Does This Law Cause Crashes and Injuries in Indiana?
+Does The “Dead Red” Law Cause Crashes and Injuries in Indiana?

 There are arguments for and against the Dead Red law.
 Those in favor of the law argue that having motorcycles, bicycles, and other smaller vehicles wait indefinitely at a red light is a major inconvenience and a significant safety hazard.
 Smaller vehicles such as motorcycles and bicycles are harder to spot because of their size, making them vulnerable to careless or distracted drivers.